Appearance

 Left sidebar accordion panels:

-- Layer — Select the layer to display in the table
+- Layer — Select the source layer to display in the table

-- Filter — Configure the spatial filter geometry
+- Filter — Configure an attribute filter (Basic or Advanced)

 Main area — the interactive attribute data table with sorting and selection.